-When obtaining permission to use copyright-protected works, it’s important to understand the layers of rights in those works.
+When obtaining permission to use copyright-protected works, it's important to understand the layers of rights in those works.
 This article examines examples of works with multiple layers of underlying rights, from more complicated works such as films, music, and multimedia works to a simple translation of a book.
 It also provides tips for obtaining permission to use such works.
+To learn about licensing agreements, click here.

 Iceberg or Onion: Describing Layers of Rights